Krishna-sm/Unlimited-JavaScript-tgc/Operators/readme.md

 | **Pre-decrement (`--a`)** | `--a`          | Decrements the value of `a` by 1 before using it in an expression. | May cause confusion when used in complex expressions.   |
 | **Post-increment (`a++`)** | `a++`          | Increments the value of `a` by 1 after using it in an expression. | May lead to unexpected results if the incremented value is used in the same statement. |
 | **Post-decrement (`a--`)** | `a--`          | Decrements the value of `a` by 1 after using it in an expression. | Can cause logical errors if not carefully used in complex expressions. |
-## Relationship Operator
+## Membership Operator
-- In JavaScript, relational operators are used to determine the relationship between values or variables.
+- In JavaScript, Membership operator are used to determine the relationship between values or variables.

 - Operators are:
     - in